Boxing World Champions: Who are the best fighters on the planet right now?Jun 26 | 2 min read

 Tyson Fury: Next fight and future opponents

-Fury had been set for a mouthwatering all-British undisputed heavyweight showdown against Anthony Joshua this summer before the fight fell apart in dramatic fashion in late Spring.
+Fury had been set for a mouthwatering all-British undisputed heavyweight showdown against Anthony Joshua this summer before the fight fell apart in dramatic fashion.

-The collapse happened after a US judge ruled Fury had a legal obligation to grant Deontay Wilder a third fight following the rematch between the two men last February.
+The collapse happened after a US judge ruled Fury had a legal obligation to grant Deontay Wilder a third fight instead of pursuing his agreed showdown with Joshua.

 Fury defeated Wilder in convincing fashion but when Ukrainian star Oleksandr Usyk shocked Anthony Joshua to claim the IBF, WBA and WBO world titles last September, a prospective showdown between the two Brits moved even further into the distance.

 The self-styled Gypsy King has also repeatedly stated in the build-up to his showdown with Whyte that this will be his final fight before heading into retirement - although many in boxing believe he could be swayed by the idea of competing to become the undisputed king should he over Whyte on April 23.

 The Gypsy King triumphed after another pulsating encounter against heavyweight banger Deontay Wilder to bring their historic trilogy to a close in October 2021.